 One afternoon, I was having a coffee with my "observer" friend.. let's call him "Mark".
 He is a writer and the one who advised me to write blogs about my earthly experiences as I wanted to keep a journal but at the same time share it with others too.
 We were waiting for one of his acquaintances who is a website developer.. we were meeting with him because.. well!!! that's not important.
 After around 5-10 minutes of ordering our coffees, Mark's 'acquaintance' arrived.

 "Hey Mark", he said waiving his hand while approaching us.

 "Hey buddy", Mark replied, then introduced me, "Meet Billei"and before Mark could say anything further.. his buddy said, "Hey..
-I am..." then raised his hand for what looked like he was waiting for bump.
+I am..." then raised his hand for what looked like he was waiting for a fist bump.

 "Hi...
 I am sorry.. what's your name again?"..
 I thought I didn't hear him properly.

 I knew his name.
 Mark had told me.
 But the gesture I was receiving was quite intriguing, so, I wanted to hear him say his name.

 He again showed me a fist.
 This time my eyes went on his knuckles and there it was.. his name.. tattooed, 'S E A N'.. one letter on each knuckle.

 "Oh..
 Sean.. got it.
 Nice to meet you Sean."
 I looked at Mark.
 He raised his eyebrows and smiled at me.